AnthonyKuang/ProjectLumiere/README.md

 npm run dev
 ```

-On your browser, open http://localhost:3000 to view the application.
+In your browser, open http://localhost:3000 to view the application.

+### Making Changes

+The Next.js development server comes with live reloading, which means that your changes are live.
+Try editing the content in `/pages/index.js`.
+When you press `ctrl` + `s` to save, your change will immediately be reflected.

+# Explanation of the code

+## File structure

+## Next.js

+## TailwindCSS

+## Sanity.io